d-silu/LearnSnowflake/snowflake-definitive-guide/chapter3-notes-3-tables-1.md

    - *Use*

-     - Store intermediate data generated during calculations or transfromations.
+     - Store intermediate data generated during calculations or transformations.

      - Useful for quick data manipulating within a single session.